 How to Respond to a Negative Review

 Receiving a less-than-stellar client review happens to everyone at some point.
 And, while we’re all used to touting our best reviews as a way to show clients how amazing it is to work with us, how you reply to a bad review says even more.
-Today then, we wanted to help you plan for the inevitable and show everyone all of the ways you are amazing to work with, even in less than amazing circumstances.
+Today, then, we wanted to help you plan for the inevitable and show everyone how fantastic you are to work with, even in less-than-amazing circumstances.
 So, read on for our top tips to help you respond to a negative review in a way that shows your professionalism and even builds a positive reputation.

 Acknowledge what went wrong and include an apology

-Even if the first thoughts you have after reading the review are, “I have no idea what they are talking about,” including an apology in your response is how you start turning this into a brand building moment.
-Because, even if you don’t think you did anything wrong, you made this particular client feel poorly about their experience, and that warrants an apology.
-Use this moment as a chance to correct your misstep by making them feel seen and heard.
+Even if the first thoughts you have after reading the review are, “I have no idea what they are talking about,” including an apology in your response is how you start turning this into a brand-building moment.
+Because even if you don’t think you did anything wrong, you made this particular client feel poorly about their experience, and that warrants an apology.
+Use this moment to correct your misstep by making them feel seen and heard.

 Here is a real-world example from Troy Adams of Carolina DJ Professionals:

-“Thank you for your review Ashley.
-I left you a voicemail hoping to get more details on this.
-I talked to TJ, and I think he misunderstood something on the songs requested.
+“Thank you for your review, Ashley.
+I left you a voicemail, hoping to get more details on this.
+I talked to TJ, and I think he misunderstood something about the songs requested.
 He told me there were two songs requested for which he had an error message on (they weren’t in our system).
 He told me he was told it was ok and was then given other songs to play instead.
 He would have been happy to download the original requests and play them, but was under the impression that wasn’t necessary with the other songs given.
 I’m sorry for the apparent miscommunication.
-Please accept our sincere apologies on that.
-I’d love to still chat and gain more understanding and feedback from you.
-We do greatly appreciate the other kind words and recommendation.
+Please accept our sincere apologies for that.
+I’d love to chat still and gain more understanding and feedback from you.
+We greatly appreciate the other kind words and recommendations.
 I know TJ enjoyed working with you and was devastated to hear we fell short of your expectations with those songs.
-Thank you again Ashley.
-This helps us continue to improve and we’re grateful for the chance to work with you!
+Thank you again, Ashley.
+This helps us continue to improve, and we’re grateful for the chance to work with you!
 We wish you many blessings!”

 Don’t get defensive

-When you are the product or service, it can be really hard to not take a negative review personally (especially if personal attacks were made).
-But, if you remind yourself that your goal in replying is to make your previous client feel seen and heard, it can help quell the urge to get defensive.
+When you are the product or service, it can be tough not to take a negative review personally (especially if personal attacks were made).
+But if you remind yourself that your goal in replying is to make your previous client feel seen and heard, it can help quell the urge to get defensive.
 And, as you craft your reply, keep these things in mind:

-• Sometimes people leave negative reviews on a public forum as a way of trying to get you to engage in an argument with them.
-You should avoid engaging in any form of confrontation and it’s best to share your professional reply and not engage any further
+- Sometimes people leave negative reviews on a public forum as a way of trying to get you to engage in an argument with them.
+You should avoid any confrontation; it’s best to share your professional reply and not engage further.

-• Be honest, transparent, and humble.
-Because, if you are these 3 things, you will be someone people want to work with despite receiving a bad review
+- Be honest, transparent and humble.
+Because if you are these three things, you will be someone people want to work with despite receiving a bad review.

-Pro-tip: Replying to a negative review is an opportunity to show people how you react to stress and how you behave under pressure, so always be sure to put your most professional foot forward.
+Pro tip: Replying to a negative review is an opportunity to show how you handle stress and pressure, so always put your most professional foot forward.

 Don’t be wordy

 Have you ever had a nightmare about being handed a microphone out of nowhere and fumbling over your words?
 Just us?
 Well, putting pressure on yourself to craft an eloquent novel of a response is almost a surefire way to make a misstep—purely because you give yourself the room to.
-So, when it comes to responding to a negative review, perhaps the best advice we can give you is to keep things short and sweet.
+When it comes to responding to a negative review, perhaps the best advice we can offer is to keep it short and sweet.

 Don’t put it off

-This one is for all of you self-proclaimed over-thinkers!
-Because, when it comes to hitting reply on a bad review, you should be doing things sooner rather than later.
-That doesn’t mean that you need to start typing as soon as you finish reading it—you absolutely should step away from your computer to take a breath and think your response through—but, you should not kick this can down the road.
+This one is for all of you self-proclaimed overthinkers!
+When it comes to replying to a bad review, you should do so sooner rather than later.
+That doesn’t mean that you need to start typing as soon as you finish reading it—you absolutely should step away from your computer to take a breath and think your response through—but you should not kick this can down the road.
 We recommend replying to all reviews within a few days and replying to a negative one within 24 hours.
 Need a place to start?
 Here is an example you can riff off to create a roadmap for your responses.

 Hi Karen,

 I’m sorry that the wrong linens were shipped to us for your wedding and that it impacted the look of your reception.
-I know how much you put into designing your daughter’s wedding and we regret not being able to bring it to life as planned.
-If there is something we can do to make up for the mistake, we would be more than happy to discuss what that looks like over the phone.
+I know how much you put into designing your daughter’s wedding, and we regret not being able to bring it to life as planned.
+If there is anything we can do to make up for the mistake, we would be more than happy to discuss what that would look like over the phone.
 You can reach me on my cell phone anytime.

 Regards,